elmeeee/elmeeee/README.md

 ## About Me

-I am a **Software Engineer** specializing in the **iOS ecosystem** with over **5 years** of professional experience.
+I am a **Software Engineer** specializing in the **Apple ecosystem** with over **5 years** of professional experience.
 I have a proven track record of shipping scale products to millions of active users worldwide.

 *   **WWDC 2021** Swift Student Challenge Winner.
 *   **Apple Developer Academy** Alumnus.